 Arbroath Abbey is famously associated with the Declaration of Arbroath of 1320, which asserted Scotland's independence from England.

 Parts of the abbey church and domestic buildings remain, notably the gatehouse range and the abbot's house.

 Visitors can enjoy the herb garden along the south wall of the abbey church.
 The visitor centre provides a walk through audio-visual with a sound loop system.
 There is also a staff operated platform to enable disabled access to the upper viewing area.

-New for 2014 – A new display tells the story of the day the Stone of Destiny came to the abbey in 1951.
-New interpretation panels also explore potential links between the Declaration of Arbroath and the American Declaration of Independence.
+Introduced in 2014 – A display tells the story of the day the Stone of Destiny came to the abbey in 1951.
+Interpretation panels also explore potential links between the Declaration of Arbroath and the American Declaration of Independence.